andyfitzsuse/andyfitz.github.io/posts/essential-svg-tools.md

 This is a blazingly fast library to work with SVG files (used in ImageMagick and heaps more) If you are a performance-driven developer, [RSVG convert](https://gitlab.gnome.org/GNOME/librsvg/-/blob/master/src/bin/rsvg-convert.rs) in particular will blow your mind.
 Also you should follow [Federico Mena-Quintero](https://people.gnome.org/~federico/blog/tag/librsvg.html) Who is dragging RSVG into the future with Rust.

-Worthy mention goes to [reSVG](https://github.com/RazrFalcon/resvg) which is a super performant and powerful alternative to rSVG
+Worthy mention goes to [reSVG](https://github.com/RazrFalcon/resvg) which is a super performant and powerful alternative to rSVG.

 ## [Imagetracer JS](https://github.com/jankovicsandras/imagetracerjs)